Round Rock man bit by coyote surprised with more than $13K in hospital bills

 “This estimate is based on information known to us at this time and does not reflect consideration for complications, secondary conditions, and/or other unknown factors,” the estimated patient financial obligation summary states.
 “Although we try very hard to give accurate estimates, there are many things which influence the actual charges that we are unable to predict.
 As a result, the final billed charges may be more than the estimated charges and will be reflected on a final billing statement.”

-KXAN brought the finals bills to Baylor Scott and White representatives to find out more about rabies shots, billing procedures and ensuring transparency between doctors and patients.
+KXAN brought the finals bills to Baylor Scott & White representatives to find out more about rabies shots, billing procedures and ensuring transparency between doctors and patients.

 A spokesperson declined to comment on this individual matter, citing privacy laws, but said they plan to reach out to Robinson.